gitLSW/rag-chat/API_Documentation.md

 Finally, the document's text content gets saved as a txt file.

 #### `POST /documents`
 - **Purpose**: Uploads and processes a document file along with its metadata that must conform to a predefined schema.
-If the automatic JSON extract failed for a given doc_type, the plain document text and paragraph embeddings will still be saved, but its response will return null for doc_type.
+If the automatic JSON extract failed for a given doc_type, the provides metadat, plain document text and paragraph embeddings will still be saved.
 - **Request Schema**:

 `Form Table`: